TsingZ0/ICE6405P-260-M01/docs/Lab2/Serverless/README.md

 $ java -jar ./bin/openwhisk-standalone.jar
 ```

-> This is a foreground task
+> This is a foreground task, do not close the terminal or the OpenWhisk will stop

 ![OpenWhisk](img/1.png)

-Credential of our OpenWhisk instance is printed to `stdout` (as highlighted in the picture above)
+Credential of our OpenWhisk instance is printed to `stdout` (as highlighted in the picture above).
+Use this credential to setup `wsk` cli.

 ```bash
 $ wsk property set --apihost 'http://172.17.0.1:3233' --auth '23bc46b1-71f6-4ed5-8c54-816aa4f8c502:123zO3xZCLrMN6v2BKK1dXYFpXlPkccOFqm12CdAsMgRU4VrNZ9lyGVCGuMDGIwP'